 Here at We Are Explorers we know that there’s something rather special about going on any kind of camping trip.
-Nothing beats getting out there and sleeping under the stars but there’s something extra special about getting away from the crowds.
+Nothing beats getting out there and sleeping under the stars but there’s also something special about getting away from the crowds.

-Why You Want A Quiet Campsite
+Why You Want a Quiet Campsite

-Last January I headed to the Snowy Mountains for a quick overnighter, camped by the Thredbo river and then mountain biked, swam and trail ran at Lake Crackenback.
-Perhaps it’s because I’ve only lived in Australia for 6 years, but I didn’t even register the fact that it was January 26th — apparently this is something of a big deal for Australia (rightly or wrongly) — and also a massive weekend for camping.
+Last January I headed to the Snowy Mountains for a quick overnighter, camped by the Thredbo river and then mountain biked, swam, and trail ran at Lake Crackenback.
+Perhaps it’s because I’ve only lived in Australia for six years, but I didn’t even register the fact that it was January 26th – apparently this is something of a big deal for Australia (rightly or wrongly) – and also a massive weekend for camping.

-It was on this trip (while sleeping in a tent wedged between my rear wheel, a puddle and the dirt road) that I realised there are just some things that are almost guaranteed to take the shine out of your trip.
+It was on this trip (while sleeping in a tent wedged between my rear wheel, a puddle, and the dirt road) that I realised there are just some things that are almost guaranteed to take the shine out of your trip.

-So if you want to go camping without listening to old mate next door telling stories of conquests past, without being woken by someone else’s party playlist and without waking up with your feet in a puddle, here are 5 top tips for finding a quiet campsite.
+So if you want to go camping without listening to old mate next door telling stories of conquests past, without being woken by someone else’s party playlist and without waking up with your feet in a puddle, here are five top tips for finding a quiet campsite.

 1. Camp In Winter

 Seriously, this is quiet campsite 101.
-There are so many benefits to camping in winter; quieter campgrounds, cooler temperatures in your tent and fewer snakes just to name a few.
+There are so many benefits to camping in winter – quieter campgrounds, cooler temperatures in your tent, and fewer snakes just to name a few.

 Top 5 tips for a quiet campsite Mattie Gould Ain Raadik tent rainforest creek